philc/book-notes/lifestyle/tidying up - marie kondo.md

-* The reason the author spent so much of her life on tidying is because she gets an immense amount of satisfaction and exhilaration from sending possessions on their way to be the most useful somewhere else in the world for someone else, and loves the idea of the universe clicking into place when an item fines it's true owner and gives them joy.
+* The reason the author spent so much of her life on tidying is because she gets an immense amount of satisfaction and exhilaration from sending possessions on their way to be the most useful somewhere else in the world for someone else, and loves the idea of the universe clicking into place when an item finds its true owner and gives them joy.